03 Sep Ghana’s War on Piracy: Copyright and Human Rights in Africa

 Given the tension between copyright and human rights, GHAMRO’s intervention in ‘cleaning up’ piracy is not a neutral or merely technical exercise.
 It is rather a deeply political act that favours the rights owners over audiences, and remuneration over participation.
 We argue that a postcolonial engagement with the tension within Article 27 is needed to resolve this in an equitable manner.
 This necessity emanates from the colonial legacy of copyright agreements and legislation, the overlapping praxis of piracy and legitimate business, and the need to respect cultural rights as important parts of human rights instruments.
 Shifting from the informal to the formal, and from the illegal to the legal, is indeed important for the future development of creative economies in Ghana and beyond, but it will not be achieved through an escalated war on piracy and stricter copyright enforcement, which is likely to be detrimental to human rights and cultural development without contributing significantly to the local economy.

-Read more in the forthcoming article ‘The political economy of intellectual property rights: the paradox of Article 27 exemplified in Ghana’ which will be part of a special issue on economic fraud in Africa, to be published by mid-2019 in the Review of African Political Economy.
+Read more in the article ‘The political economy of intellectual property rights: the paradox of Article 27 exemplified in Ghana’ which will be part of a special issue on economic fraud in Africa, but is now available online.

 Christiaan De Beukelaer is a lecturer in cultural policy at the University of Melbourne School of Culture and Communication.